Lard: In cuisines

 When used without qualification the word 'lard' in English generally refers to wet-rendered lard, which has a very mild, neutral flavor as opposed to the more noticeably pork-flavored dry-rendered lard, or dripping.
 Dripping sandwiches are still popular in several European countries—Hungarian zsíroskenyér ("lardy bread") or zsírosdeszka ("lardy plank"), and German "Fettbemme", seasoned pork fat.
 Similar snacks are sometimes served with beer in Poland, Czech Republic, and Slovakia.
 They are generally topped with onions, served with salt and paprika, and eaten as a side-dish with beer.
 All of these are commonly translated on menus as "lard" sandwiches, perhaps due to the lack of familiarity of most contemporary English native speakers with dripping.
 Attempts to use Hungarian zsír or Polish smalec (both meaning "fat/lard") when British recipes calling for lard will reveal the difference between the wet-rendered lard and dripping.
 In Taiwan, Hong Kong and Macao, as well as in many parts of China, lard was often consumed mixed into cooked rice along with soy sauce to make "lard rice" (豬油拌飯 or 豬油撈飯).
 And in Japan, back loin (fatback) lard is frequently used for ramen, creating a thick, nutty, slightly sweet and very hearty dish.

 Traditionally, along with peanut oil, lard is extensively used in Asian cooking as a general-purpose cooking oil, esp. in stir-fries and deep-frying.

 In Germany lard is called Schweineschmalz (literally, "rendered fat from swine") and has been a longtime favorite as a spread.
 It can be served plain, or it can be mixed with seasonings: pork fat can be enhanced with small pieces of pork skin, called Grieben (cf. Yiddish gribenes) to create Griebenschmalz.
 Other recipes call for small pieces of apple or onion.
 In English, however, schmaltz usually refers to kosher fat rendered from chicken, duck or goose.

 Vegetarian Grieben from onions or apples, which began as a makeshift means of diluting Schmalz in time of need, became rather popular on their own account because they allow for a specific taste and a lower fat content.
 Completely vegetarian Schmalz-like spreads based on vegetable fats use those ingredients as well.
 In Germany it is forbidden to use the term Schmalz for non-lard products.

 In Poland, lard mixed with fruit, usually chopped apple, and spread on thick slices of bread, is often served as a starter.

+In Ukrainian cuisine lard was historically used for preservation of sausages.